qassat/PPG-Reconstruction-UNet-TCN/README.md

 This repository provides the dataset and model description associated with the paper:

-**“Reconstruction and Denoising of Photoplethysmography Signals using hybrid Temporal Convolutional UNet”**
+**“Efficient Hybrid Temporal Convolutional UNet for Real-Time PPG Signal Restoration in mHealth Systems”**

 ## Repository Contents